 He got lobster cappuccino soup and seasonal wild Icelandic duo (reindeer and veal) with salad and port wine sauce for a starter, roasted lamb rib eye with wild berry sauce as the main course and for dessert, he got ice cream and chocolate pudding.

 My husband said that the food was excellent - and believe you me, this man of mine loves his food :)

 We had a really relaxing, enjoyable dinner.
 The views from the restaurant are beautiful and we could see the upper part of Skógafoss waterfall.

 There was a fire burning in the fireplace and I did not want to leave as I was so relaxed.

 But we had another treat waiting for us as behind the hotel there is a hot tub and a lovely sauna hut.
 Ever so lovely and romantic.

-After dinner we spent some time soaking in the hut tub and relaxing in the sauna - what a perfect birthday this was :)
+After dinner, we spent some time soaking in the hot tub and relaxing in the sauna - what a perfect birthday this was :)

 The outside showers didn't work though, I guess it is difficult keeping the showers working in the frost.
-So shower inside your room if you are visiting in winter time.
+So shower inside your room if you are visiting in the wintertime.